schnitzelburger/hitster-cards/README.md

 # Hitster Card Generator

 This project generates printable [Hitster](https://hitstergame.com) cards from a Spotify playlist.
-It retrieves song information from Spotify, generates QR codes linking to the songs, and creates a duplex printable PDF with cards using Typst.
+It retrieves song information from Spotify, generates QR codes linking to the songs, and creates a duplex printable PDF with cards using [Typst](https://typst.app).

+If you find this DIY Hitster project useful, consider giving it a star :) !

 | Page Front | Page Back |
 | ------------- | ------------- |